about

 esmé matthews

-I am a contemporary artist whose practice explores the life cycle of past and present objects, specifically how they shift and evolve under the influence of the natural environment within the Anthropocene.
-Working primarily with rusted steel, discarded objects, and other industrial materials, I investigate the life cycle of these objects, examining how contemporary climate sentiments influence our relationship to our everyday items.
+Esmé Matthews is a contemporary artist whose practice explores the life cycle of past and present objects, specifically how they shift and evolve under the influence of the natural environment within the Anthropocene.
+Concerned with the irreversible influences of humans on the natural world, her work involves care and attentiveness to discarded and forgotten items found on the edges of our daily lives.
+Working primarily with rusted steel, discarded objects, and other industrial materials, she investigates the life cycle of these objects by pushing material boundaries beyond their intended use.
+Her work often includes body-horror, combining nursing nipples with rusted nails to animate and anthropomorphize her sculptures.

-By embracing deterioration as part of my creative process, I am questioning capitalist notions of value, permanence, and utility, highlighting transformation as a form of both resistance and renewal.
-Ultimately, my work is rooted in a rejection of industrialization and modernization contrasted with a desire to return to the natural world.
-Currently, I am investigating post-apocalyptic realities in an attempt to make sense of current social dialogues surrounding climate change, resource extraction, and the exploitation of the natural world.
+By embracing deterioration as part of her creative process, Esmé aims to question capitalist notions of value, permanence, and utility, highlighting transformation as a form of renewal.
+Ultimately, her work is rooted in a rejection of industrialization and modernization contrasted with a desire to return to the natural world.
+At its core, her work examines contemporary climate sentiments, the influence of our relationships to everyday items, and our subsequent disregard for them.
+Currently, she is investigating post-apocalyptic realities in an attempt to make sense of current social dialogues surrounding climate change, resource extraction, and the exploitation of the natural world.

-I am currently pursuing my Masters of Fine Art at the Chelsea College of Art (UAL) in London, UK.
+Esmé is currently pursuing her Masters of Fine Art at the Chelsea College of Art (UAL) in London, UK.